“LEEDING” the Green Initiative in the New York Area

 TIMES SQUARE’S BUZZING BEE’S

 The InterContinental Times Square is buzzing with excitement due to the instillation of its beehive, located on one of the hotel’s green rooftops.
-This sweet addition of honey will soon find its way to dishes and cocktails produced by both the hotel and it's restaurant Ça Va Brasserie!
+This sweet addition of honey will soon find its way to dishes and cocktails produced by the hotel.

 The beehive is just one of many green initiatives put in place by the hotel in its ongoing effort to continue its sustainable business practices.
 Come spring the green rooftops will also be cultivated to include not only the growing apiary but a fully-functioning herb garden, providing fresh ingredients from roof to table.